1 Legal framework

 7.1 How are aircraft sale and purchases typically effected in your jurisdiction?
 Are there any differences in the sale of airframe versus engines?

-Under Turkish law, the transfer of title by way of delivery of a bill of sale will be recognised as evidence of a valid agreement between the parties to transfer the title.
-However, the transfer of title must be executed by way of registration with the relevant aircraft registry, which will constitute public notice towards bona fide third parties.
+Under Turkish law, the transfer of title by way of delivery of a bill of sale will be recognised as evidence of valid agreement among the parties to transfer the title.
+Nevertheless, the transfer of title will not be considered to have been legally concluded until it is registered in the relevant aircraft registry, where it will constitute public notice to bona fide third parties.
 On the other hand, title to equipment which is not subject to registration (eg, an engine) may be evidenced by way of possession.
-Until the contrary is proven, the possessor will be considered as the owner.
+Until the contrary is proven, the possessor of such will be considered as the owner.

 7.2 What players are typically involved in an aircraft sale and purchase?